 What do you do with all that cut lavender from the lavender fields, make some lavender scones and lemonade of course, if you have other recipes that use lavender please share with us!
-Keep in mind Blooming season is end of May – July and that is usually the best time to visit these Texas Lavender fields.
+Keep in mind the Blooming season is the end of May – July and that is usually the best time to visit these Texas Lavender fields.

 Lavender Scones Recipe